 - Discuss important “take-aways”

 - Conduct course evaluation

 A certificate of completion will be issued for 7 Professional Development continuing education (PDH) credits to those who attend and complete the course.
-The course is conducted by Valency, a Registered Education Provider for the Construction Industry Institute (CII) and the Project Management Institute (PMI).
-Those who complete the course will earn 7 Professional Development Units (PDU) in the Strategic & Business Management category.
+The course is conducted by Valency, a Registered Education Provider for the Construction Industry Institute (CII), the Project Management Institute (PMI) and the Construction Management Association of America (CMAA).